iterative/dvc.org/static/docs/get-started/configure.md

 $ git commit .dvc/config -m "Configure local remote"
 ```

-> We only use a local remote in this guide for simplicity's sake when following
+> We only use a local remote in this guide for simplicity's sake as you learn to
-> these steps, as you are learning to use DVC.
-For most
-> [use cases](/doc/use-cases), other "more remote" types of remotes will be
+> use DVC.
+For most [use cases](/doc/use-cases), other "more remote" types of
-> required.
+> remotes will be required.

 Adding a remote should be specified by both its type prefix (protocol) and its
 path.
 DVC currently supports seven types of remotes:

-- `local`: local directory
+- `local`: Local Directory
 - `s3`: Amazon Simple Storage Service
 - `gs`: Google Cloud Storage
 - `azure`: Azure Blob Storage